 A gearing ratio is a type of financial ratio that compares company debt relative to different financial metrics, such as total equity.
 Investors sometimes use these types of ratios to assess how a company structures itself, and the amount of risk involved with the chosen structure.

 This is similar to the debt to equity ratio, which is a financial structuring indicator (how much debt or equity if funding the company), as well as a gearing ratio.
 Gearing represents a company's leverage, meaning how much of the business funding comes from borrowed methods (lenders) versus company owners (shareholders).

 Understanding Financial Leverage and Financial Risk

-A company's financial leverage represents its use of borrowed money to increase sales volume, thereby increasing profit.
-A business owner, for instance, may increase financial leverage with a bank loan that allows him to buy more production machinery.
+A company's financial leverage represents its use of borrowed money to increase sales volume, thereby increasing revenues.
+Business owners may increase financial leverage with a bank loan that allows them to purchase necessary equipment.
 Financial risk represents the additional risk of default when a company expands its use of financial leverage.

-The results of gearing ratio analysis can add value to companies' financial planning when compared over time.
+The results of gearing ratio analysis can add value to a company's financial planning when compared over time.
 As a one-time calculation, gearing ratios may not provide any real meaning.
-Although a single ratio result gives some information regarding the company’s financial structure, it has much more meaning when benchmarked against the same ratio from a different time period, a similar competitor, or the company's industry average.